cedgarcia/os-data-etl/README.md

 ### STEPS

+### Setting up the MSSQL DATABASE

+1.

 1. run node utils/imageDownloader.js(for downloading images to local) -> images will be downloaded on 'assets/complete-images' folder
-2. run node utils/countImages.js(to check if you downloaded all images) -> this should output "20291"
+1. run node utils/countImages.js(to check if you downloaded all images) -> this should output "20291"

 ### running migration scripts step by step